Children's groups

 Price: €2.40

-This activity is designed for disabled visitors (blind and visually impaired, intellectually impaired).
-A sensory tour (outdoor and/or indoor) to discover the citadel's secrets: building materials, architecture, inscriptions...
+Activity offered to visitors with disabilities (blind and visually impaired, intellectually disabled).
+A sensory tour (outdoors and/or indoors) to discover the secrets of the citadel: building materials, architecture, inscriptions, etc.

-This stone citadel hides more green than you might think.
-From the hilly landscape to the interior gardens, via the vanished nursery, discover a citadel that has been planted since the 17th century.
+This stone citadel hides more greenery than you might think.
+From the hilly landscape to the interior gardens and the now-defunct nursery, discover a citadel that has been covered in vegetation since the 17th century.

 Duration: 1 hour